Become a Vendor at Goat Expo Value Added Vendor Day & Trade Show

 - Themed Days – “Farmers’ Day” (Friday) for serious buyers with the Midwest Buck Sale and “Silly Satur-Day” with goat games, and the Super Herdsman competition.

-- Music & Entertainment – We will have a live band and entertainment Saturday evening for everyone in attendance.
+- Music & Entertainment – We will have a live band and entertainment Saturday afternoon for everyone in attendance.

 - Social Media Challenges – We encourage participants and visitors to post photos with a hashtag (#GoatExpo2026) for prizes and some really fun awards.